Time-Optimal Control via Heaviside Step-Function Approximation: Introduction

 Optimal control is the problem of identifying a control $u$ such that a dynamic system with states $x$ is driven to a desired goal state $f_d$ while minimizing a defined cost on control $u$, the state $x$ or linear / non-linear functions of it.
 A desired goal is thereby a state that the system should end up in while considering constraints on the controls $u$ and / or the states $x$.
 This boils down to a constrained optimization problem with Ordinary Differential Equations (ODE), that describe the dynamic system behavior, and algebraic equations, that describe physical relations~\cite{biegler2002}.

 Analytic solutions to certain specifications of the continuous optimal control problem have been proposed.
 A solution to the linear quadratic regulator (LQR) with linear dynamics can be found in~\cite{kirk1970}.
 The authors in~\cite{goebel2005} propose a solution with limits on the controls.
 However, for complicated non-linear systems, and especially constrained problems, analytical solutions are usually too difficult or impossible to formulate.
-Instead, in order to be machine solvable the original optimal control problem can be discretized and then be solved as a non-linear programming (NLP), commonly referred to as direct transcription method~\cite{Biral2016}.
+Instead, in order to be machine solvable, the original optimal control problem can be discretized and then be solved as a non-linear programming (NLP), commonly referred to as direct transcription method~\cite{Biral2016}.
 Different methods have been proposed which differ in the polynomials and collocation points (at which the functions are evaluated) that are used to approximate the continuous controls and states.
 The authors in~\cite{Shivakumar2008} use Legendre-Gauss-Radau quadrature as it allows easy constraint formulation and is shown to possess high stability for systems of high order ODE's.
 Legendre-Gauss-Lobatto points however provide the smallest interpolation error in a least-squares sense~\cite{Benson2006}.
 The open-source matlab implementation GPOPS of a direct transcription method is described in~\cite{gpops}.
 However, the corresponding C++ implementation~\cite{gpopsii} is proprietary and furthermore relies on the proprietary NLP solver SNOPT~\cite{snopt}.

 A specific form of optimal control is time-optimal control~\cite{pontryagin1987}.
-Here the cost function specifically aims to minimize the time at which a desired goal state is reached.
-The resulting control usually exhibits a `bang-bang' profile, that is a limit control for given bounds on the control inputs~\cite{bellman1956}.
+Here, the cost function specifically aims to minimize the time at which a desired goal state is reached.
+The resulting control usually exhibits a `bang-bang' profile as a limit control for given bounds on the control inputs~\cite{bellman1956}.